Inouye165/React-Photo-App/README.md

 ### 🔐 Authentication & Security System
 - **JWT-Based Authentication**: Secure login system with 24-hour token expiration and bcrypt password hashing
-- **Image Access Security**: All image requests require authentication via JWT tokens (header, query parameter, or cookie)
+- **Image Access Security**: All image requests require authentication via an httpOnly cookie (preferred for browser clients) or an Authorization Bearer header.
+Query-parameter tokens in URLs (for example `?token=...`) are no longer accepted and will be rejected by the server.
+This prevents token leakage via logs, browser history, or Referer headers.
-- **Multi-Source Token Support**: Flexible authentication supporting Authorization headers, query parameters, and cookies
+- **Session Strategy**: The server favors httpOnly cookie sessions for browser clients; Authorization headers are supported for non-browser clients.
+Avoid storing tokens in localStorage and never embed them in URLs.
 - **Security Headers**: Comprehensive security middleware with Helmet (CSP, HSTS, XSS protection)
 - **CORS Configuration**: Properly configured cross-origin resource sharing for development and production
 - **Account Security**: Rate limiting, input validation, and account lockout protection